natstandridge/scam-mapper/README.md

 ## A way to map the subdomains used by scammers

 ## To-Do:
+Top - Add classes that support different link formats, like scam links that use different pages instead of subdomains.
+(Then also add control flow to detect or let the user select which link format most closesly resembles the one they want to map.)
 1. Add a loading bar with time estimate
 2. Add an indicator for URLs that have default sites/this domain is already registered pages
 3. Add an actual visual and interactive map wtih tkinter or similar